plone/documentation/about/contributing.rst

     Changes proposed in this pull request: Unified usage of '..code-block:: shell' as best practices

 Editing The Documentation Using Git
 ===================================

 This is the recommended method of editing the documentation for advanced users.

+If you are already a member of the Plone organisation on GitHub, create a branch in the `documentation repository <gttps://github.com/plone/documentation>`_.

+If you are not a member you can also create a `fork <https://help.github.com/articles/fork-a-repo>`_ of the documentation repository into your own repository.

 * Learn about `Sphinx <http://sphinx-doc.org/>`_ and `restructured text
   <http://sphinx-doc.org/rest.html>`_.

-* `Fork <https://help.github.com/articles/fork-a-repo>`_ the documentation source files into your own repository

 * Edit the file(s) which you want to update.